-Integration costs related to acquisitions represent costs incurred within 12 months of the acquisition date, such as the costs of implementing compatible information technology systems in newly acquired operations, establishing new processes related to marketing and distribution processes to accommodate new customers and salaries of personnel directly involved with integration activities.
+Integration costs related to acquisitions represent costs incurred within 12 months of the acquisition date and include costs such as implementing compatible information technology systems in newly acquired operations, establishing new processes related to marketing and distribution processes to accommodate new customers and salaries of personnel directly involved with integration activities.
 All of the integration costs incurred related to newly acquired facilities, and not to the Company's existing operations.